 3. If the VIP is still not working then check Reports > Current Connections to see the current traffic in detail, any packets marked SYN_RECV imply incorrect real server configuration.
 Check that any NAT mode servers have the correct default gateway and any DR mode servers are responding to the VIP as well as their own IP.

 Health check diagnosis

-Go to the Maintenance > Take a real server offline or online section of the web interface and check that when you take servers offline the connections are redirected to the rest of the cluster as expected.
+Go to the Maintenance > System Overview section of the web interface and check that when you use 'take offline' the connections are redirected to the rest of the cluster as expected.